CantChangeMe/retail-store-bill-discounts/README.md

 3.While applying multiple discounts,Lets say for two discounts ,the second discount is applied on discounted amount.

-4.The current system can enhanced to add more details in the system. like adding Product and product related data.
+4.The current system can be enhanced to add more details in the system. like adding Product and product related data.